 The last one our boys received had a glitter-sticky-hand, plastic lips that whistle, a sheet of tattoos, a bouncy ball, a toy dinosaur, a tiny plastic jug of bubbles, and a squishy rubber ducky.
 Everything was made in China… talk about increasing a party’s environmental footprint.

-And these plastics are not exactly the kind you want anywhere near your child’s mouth.
+These plastics are not exactly the kind you want anywhere near your child’s mouth.

-Also that sticky hand got covered in cat hair the minute we got home 😩
+And that sticky hand got covered in cat hair the minute we got home 😩

 What’s the Goal of a Goodie Bag?